 - Antarctica The Musical

 Dogmatic Productions.
 ‘Antarctica The Musical is an integrated unit of work written for Primary school students and is particularly relevant to the Stage 3 curriculum.
-Using drama, music and humour, it explores the formation, history and ecology of Antarctica.
-With a range of musical styles to capture the imagination of today’s youth, these songs and scenes can also be used independently or as part of the musical by the same name’.
-Other information can be found at Antarctica.
+Using drama, music and humour, it explores the formation, history and ecology of Antarctica’.

 - British Antarctic Survey

 News, information, weather, wildlife.
-Their section on Living & Working in the Antarctic is really worth seeing.
+Their section on Life in the Polar Regions is really worth seeing.